entigolabs/platform-apis/docs/docs/guides/create-or-patch-a-module-template.md

 When time to configure/create Module, the Infralib-Operator searches for Module Templates in mentioned above locations.

 - If a template with the same name exists in a parent scope (e.g., Organization or Entigo), the local template acts as a patch.
-- If no matching name is found upstream, the local template is treated as a new resource definition.
+- If no matching name is found upstream, the local template is treated as a new definition.

 # 3. Creating and Patching Templates.
 Module Templates are managed via standard Kubernetes manifests.
-The system 'chooses' between creating a new module and patching an existing one based on the `metadata.name`.
+The system 'chooses' between creating a new Module Template and patching an existing one based on the `metadata.name`.

 ## 3.1.
 Patching Strategy
 To modify the behavior of a default module (e.g., `eks` or `argocd`), create a Module Template in your workspace with the **exact same name** as the target module.